Sweetener (album): Background and recording

+American musician Pharrell Williams performed on the album, producing and writing multiple tracks.

-On May 20, 2016, Grande released her third studio album Dangerous Woman, which was met with positive reviews and commercial success.
-Work on Sweetener commenced around early July of that year, the first song created being the title track, co-written and produced by Pharrell Williams.
-On November 13, 2016, Grande stated on Snapchat that she had finished her fourth album.
-Later, she clarified by saying, "I didn't mean to make an album, and I don't know if it's done at all, but I just have a bunch of songs that I really really like.
-I've been working a lot and have been creating and feeling inspired."
-Further confirmation came in December 2017, when Grande confirmed that she was still working on the album.
+On May 20, 2016, Grande released her third studio album Dangerous Woman, which was met with positive reviews and peaked at number 2 in the United States.
+Work on Sweetener commenced around early July of that year, the first song created being the title track, co-written and produced by American musician Pharrell Williams.
+On November 13, Grande stated on Snapchat that she had been recording and compiling songs she "really really like[d]", though she remained uncertain as to whether the album was complete.
+In December 2017, Grande confirmed that she was still working on the album.

-Grande's manager Scooter Braun told Variety that the album has a more mature sound: "It's time for [Ariana] to sing the songs that define her...
+Grande's manager Scooter Braun told Variety magazine that Sweetener has a more mature sound: "It's time for [Grande] to sing the songs that define her...
 Whitney, Mariah, Adele – when they sing, that's their song.
 Ariana has big vocal moments; it's time for her song."
-Williams told Los Angeles Times: "The things that [Ariana] has to say on this album, it's pretty next-level."
-Producers Max Martin and Savan Kotecha were later confirmed to have collaborated with Grande in the album.
-On December 28, 2017, Grande shared several pictures of her in the studio throughout the year.
-On December 31, 2017, Grande shared a snippet from the album on her Instagram, with the caption "see u next year"; it was later revealed that the track was the closing track on the album, titled "Get Well Soon".
+In an interview with the Los Angeles Times, Williams described Grande's forthcoming album as "pretty amazing", adding that "the things that she has to say on this album" were "pretty next-level".
+Producers Max Martin and Savan Kotecha were later confirmed to collaborate with Grande on the album.
+In a 2018 interview with American radio personality Zach Sang, Grande mentioned that she had recorded over 30 songs for the album that did not make the final cut, including "On Top of Everything".
+According to Time magazine's interview published May 2018 by Sam Lansky, Sweetener was the first album that Grande "took the lead on writing".